Hispano Durón

 Creative Works

-Hispano Durón has written and directed several short documentary and fictional films, among which are El sueño de Memo (2011) and El lugar de la cruz (2013), both winners of the Best of Show Award at the Tensie Awards of the University of Kansas.
-He also wrote and directed the feature length films Anita, la cazadora de insectos (2002) and Morazán (2017), the latter being selected as the first Honduran submission to the Academy Awards.
-In 2021, he wrote and directed Amaneció al fin, Valle y la independencia de Centroamérica, a 5-episodes podcast series that was broadcasted nation-wide in Honduras and that is going to be internationally launched in 2023.
-Durón is currently working, in collaboration with historian Dr. Darío A. Euraque, on the script of a feature documentary focused on Rafael López Padilla, a Honduran banana grower that in the past century denounced abuses and corruption of the United Fruit Company before the Government of the United States.
-This project won a scriptwriting fund of the Honduran Film Institute in 2022.
+Hispano Durón has written and directed several short documentary and fictional films, among which are El sueño de Memo (2011) and El lugar de la cruz (2013), both winners of the Best of Show award at the Tensie Awards of the University of Kansas.
+He also wrote and directed the feature-length films Anita, la cazadora de insectos (2002) and Morazán (2017), the latter being selected as the first Honduran submission to the Academy Awards.
+In 2021, he wrote and directed Amaneció al fin, Valle y la independencia de Centroamérica, a 5-episodes podcast series that was broadcasted through radio stations in Honduras and Costa Rica.
+Durón is currently working in collaboration with historian Dr. Darío A. Euraque, on the production of a documentary focused on the life and times of Rafael López Padilla, a controversial banana grower during the banana industry boom of the past century.